beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 ###Analyzing the Output

-Once the analysis has been finished, you load the log file in Tracer <a href="http://tree.bio.ed.ac.uk/software/tracer/">Tracer</a> to diagnize and summarize the MCMC run.
+Once the analysis has been finished, you load the log file in <a href="http://tree.bio.ed.ac.uk/software/tracer/">Tracer</a> to diagnize and summarize the MCMC run.

 In our analysis, we obtained an estimate that indicates a strong TDR effect ($\beta_1 = -0.533 [-0.594, -0.475]$).
 In fact, this can be seen in Figure 2, which is a plot that shows the different epoch rate estimates in a log-time scale.